-The Basics of Moths
+The Basics of Moth And Moth Control

 Though the large groups of moths may all appear to be the same, moths are one of the largest insect families in the world.
 With over 160,000 different species, moths are incredibly diverse and have many characteristics that separate them from one another.
 From size to color, there are so many different ways that you can distinguish one species from the other.
-When you’re unaware of the diversity and unique elements of these insects, it’s very easy to off them as pests.
+When you’re unaware of the diversity and unique elements of these insects, it’s very easy to off them as simple pests.

 Difference Between Butterflies & Moths

-When you look at a moth, you can easily see how similar their body construct and their flight pattern are similar to that of a butterfly.
+When you look at a moth, you can easily see how their body construction and their flight pattern are similar to that of a butterfly.
 Though they are extremely similar, you’re still able to tell the two apart when you see them side by side.
 So what is it that makes these two different enough that we can notice it?

 As you may have assumed, the wings of these two insects are also a great way to differentiate.
 Yes, the color of the wings will be a big giveaway — but there’s more.
 The size of the wings will be another differentiating factor for you to take into consideration.
 For starters, butterflies will usually have larger wings than moths.
 The butterfly wings are generally colorful and include patterns while moths have dull colored wings.
 The two also fold their wings extremely different.
 Moths fold their wings in a fashion similar to that of a tent.
 Butterflies, on the other hand, will fold theirs vertically, directly over their back.
 Both of these folds are something that you’ve likely seen before and have factored into ways to differentiate the two without even realizing it.
 If you notice any dull-colored flying critters around your home, make sure to give our moth control specialists in Sacramento a call.

 Aside from differentiating in their appearance, these two insects have incredibly different life cycles that they go through in order to reach their adult stages.
 While both insects start out as larvae, they do go through very different steps before they become adults.
 It’s interesting, however, that most people correlate the transitioning phase of the moth with that of the butterfly.